TheArturthur/CoppermindScraper/Cosmere/Misting.md

 ### Snapping
 In the [[Final Empire\|Final Empire]], children of confirmed noble bloodlines often undergo a planned beating as a test to see if they [[Snap\|Snap]], as Snapping commonly occurs when a Misting or Mistborn undergoes heavy stress and pain, often in a near-death situation, causing them to trigger latent Allomantic abilities.
 According to [[Realmatic Theory\|Realmatic Theory]], this creates a crack on the soul which the power can fit into.
 There are some similarities on this to other magic systems, such as the [[Knights Radiant\|Knights Radiant]] all being "broken" as indicated by [[Syl\|Syl]].
 It is possible for Allomancers to Snap from intense positive emotion, but this is much less common.
 It is also possible to Snap from false emotions, caused by Soothing and Rioting.
 It is said that the more powerful the Allomancer, the more intense the trauma has to be to Snap.
+However, it is also said that the more concentrated Allomancy is in a person, the easier they Snap.
+Due to this, Snapping was even more difficult and traumatic during Scadrial’s [[Classical Scadrial\|classical]] age.
 After the [[/wiki/Catacendre#Final Ascension]], [[Harmony\|Harmony]] changed the way Snapping operated, but it is unknown how it was altered.
 After an Allomancer has Snapped, they will have access to their full power, and do not have to build to reach their full potential such as with Surgebinding.

 #### Mist Sickness